National Museum of Natural History

 Research and Staff

-Staff includes Smithsonian scientists; collaborating research associates and fellows; and a professional team of educators, exhibition developers, collections managers, designers, information specialists, building managers, administrators, security personnel and support staff.
+Staff includes Smithsonian scientists; collaborating research associates and fellows; and a professional team of educators, exhibition developers, collections managers, designers, information specialists, building managers, administrators, security and support personnel.

 The scientific staff is organized in seven departments: anthropology, botany, entomology, mineral sciences, invertebrate zoology, paleobiology and vertebrate zoology.
 Interdisciplinary research programs bring together scientists from the museum’s departments and research institutions throughout the world.
-These programs address topics of current importance to society, such as biological diversity, global climate change, molecular systematics for enhancing the understanding of the relationship between living things, ecosystem modeling and the documentation and preservation of human cultural heritages.
+These programs address current topics, such as biological diversity, global climate change, molecular systematics for enhancing the understanding of the relationship between living things, ecosystem modeling and the documentation and preservation of human cultural heritages.

 A number of affiliated U.S. government agencies contribute to the museum’s strength as a research center.
 These include the Department of Interior (Fish and Wildlife Service and U.S. Geological Survey), Department of Agriculture (Systematic Entomology Laboratory), Department of Commerce (National Marine Fisheries Service Systematics Laboratory), National Oceanic and Atmospheric Administration and the Department of Defense.

-The museum is the steward of the world’s largest assemblage of natural history items, with more than 127 million objects and specimens in its collections.
+The museum has more than 127 million objects and specimens in its collections.
 The Smithsonian’s Museum Support Center in Suitland, Md., provides state-of-the-art conditions for storage and conservation of collections, as well as a library and advanced research facilities.

-“Butterflies + Plants: Partners in Evolution”, a permanent exhibition, innovatively combines traditional and experiential learning to provide visitors a rare, up-close look at how butterflies and plants have evolved and diversified together for millions of years.
+- “Butterflies + Plants: Partners in Evolution,” a permanent exhibition, innovatively combining a traditional exhibit with the experiential learning provided by the Butterfly Pavilion that provides visitors a rare, up-close look at living butterfly and plant specimens that demonstrate how they have evolved and diversified together for millions of years.

-The O. Orkin Insect Zoo offers visitors a variety of exhibits and live insects—as well as daily tarantula feedings—and plenty of hands-on activities.
+- The Orkin Insect Zoo offers visitors a variety of exhibits and live insects—as well as daily tarantula feedings—and plenty of hands-on activities.

 About the Museum

-The National Museum of Natural History, located at 10th Street and Constitution Avenue N.W., Washington, D.C., is open every day from 10 a.m. to 5:30 p.m. with extended evening hours in the summer.
-Admission is free.
+The Smithsonian’s National Museum of Natural History, located at 10th Street and Constitution Avenue N.W., Washington, D.C., is the world’s most visited natural history museum and is open every day except Dec.
+25 from 10 a.m. to 5:30 p.m. with extended evening hours in the summer.
+It also houses the world’s largest collection of natural history specimens, which is managed by a research staff of more than 100 Ph.D.-level scientists.
+Learn more at www.mnh.si.edu or on the museum’s 11 social media platforms.

 # # #